-9. Acknowledgements
+10. Acknowledgements

-The authors wish to thank: the students of the IAS-Lab, especially Nicola Milani, Nicola Brisotto, and Alberto Scarpa, for writing part of the software used in these experiments.
+The authors wish to thanks: the students of the IAS-Lab, especially Nicola Milani and Alberto Scarpa, for writing part of the software used in this experiments.
 We wish to thank also Prof. Hiroshi Ishiguro of Osaka University (Japan) for lending us the omnidirectional camera.